Discovery (Space Odyssey spaceship): Studio model

 Two models for filming were made, one 15 ft long and one 54 ft long.
 The scale of the models, compared to many other productions, was unusually large.
 This was due to the need to keep the whole ship in focus for the shots, something which could not be done on smaller or tabletop models.
 With a smaller model, the camera needs to be brought in closer, and the change in focus across the model would betray the true size of the object.

 Following the completion of the film, Kubrick ordered both the models and the plans for constructing them destroyed, so that they could not be used on future productions.
 This presented a problem during preproduction for its 1984 sequel, 2010: The Year We Make Contact.
 The filmmakers were forced to refer to frame blowups of the Discovery from different angles taken from a 70mm print of 2001 in order to construct a new model.

 In addition, a model of the ship's head and a few body segments were used for close-up shots of Discovery docked with the Leonov.

 A 12-foot model was used for the primary motion control shots, while a smaller one was used to depict the Discovery tumbling end over end over Io.

 Fictional history

 Because of the lack of aerodynamic design and its immense size, Discovery was assembled in and launched from orbit.
 As described in the novel, it was originally intended to survey the Jovian system, but its mission was changed to go to Saturn and investigate the destination of the signal from the black monolith found at the crater Tycho.
-As a result, the mission became a one-way trip to Saturn and its moon Japetus.
+As a result, the mission became a one-way trip to Saturn and its moon Iapetus.
 (In the filmed telling, the destination remains Jupiter.)
 After investigating alien artifacts at Saturn and Iapetus, the preliminary plan is for all five members of the crew to enter suspended animation for an indefinite period of time.
 Eventually, it was intended that the much larger and more powerful Discovery Two (not yet completed) would travel to Japetus and return with everyone in hibernation.